Moo Shu Chicken

 • Make the marinade.
 Mix together the ingredients for the sauce.

-• Marinade the chicken.
-Coat the chicken in the marinade and place in the refrigerator for 30 minutes.
+• Marinate the chicken.
+Coat the chicken in the marinade and place it in the refrigerator for 30 minutes.

 Cook the Moo Shu Chicken

 • Cook the eggs.
 Heat avocado oil in a heavy-bottomed pan and cook until they are no longer runny.
-Chop and set aside.
+Chop them up and set aside.

 • Brown the chicken.
 Heat the oil in the pan, add just the chicken pieces, and saute until browned.
 Make sure to reserve the marinade.